jjdamico/jjdamico.github.io/index.md

 # By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
 In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.

-portfolio: music # the heading for your portfolio and title of your YAML file
+portfolio: country # the heading for your portfolio and title of your YAML file
+portfolio_description: "A Little Bit Country"

+portfolio2: contemporary # the heading for your portfolio and title of your YAML file
+portfolio2_description: "A Little Bit Contemporary"

-portfolio2: hymns # the heading for your portfolio and title of your YAML file
+portfolio3: hymns # the heading for your portfolio and title of your YAML file
-#portfolio_description: Check out my newest content
+portfolio3_description: "Hymns for Today"

 # optional CTA section --------------------------------------------------